-The Take-up Spool has a spring catch to facilitate removal from the camera body.
+The Take-up Spool has a spring catch to facilitate its easier removal from the camera body.
 By turning the top of the Take-up Spool slightly, it will jump up and allow you to get a better grip.
 Re-lock this spring as shown in the illustration after you have loaded your camera and before you replace the Baseplate.

-Replace the Baseplate by hooking it into the lug first.
-Then lock the Baseplate.
+Replace the Baseplate by hooking it into the lug first and lock the Baseplate.

 Keep the Reversing Lever still at "A".
 Pull up and turn the Rewinding Lever gently in the direction shown by the arrow in the diagram.
-When it will not turn further, your film is taut, having taken up the slack in the magazine.
-Lastly, turn the Film Winding Knob and press the Shutter Release Button.
-Repeat this process once again.
+When it will not turn further, your film is taut, having taken up the slack film in the magazine.
+Lastly, turn the Film Winding Knob and press the Shutter Release Button, Repeat this process once again.
 By doing this you ensure that you will not use the first two frames which have been exposed to light while you were loading.
-See note on page 23 to verify that you have loaded the film correctly.
+See note on page 23 to varify that you have correctly loaded the film.

 Next set the Exposure Counting Dial at the base of the Film Winding Knob to "1" by turning it counterclockwise with your thumb nail catching one of the lugs on the Dial.
 Each time the Winding Knob is turned this Dial automatically registers the next number.
+22

 Next set the Film Speed Indicator at the top of the Film Winding Knob to the speed of your film.
-This will serve as a reminder that your camera is loaded and will show the speed of the film you are using.
-The red numbers are for colour film; the black for black and white film.

-NOTE: Each time the Winding Knob is turned, the Rewinding Knob rotates in a reverse direction.
-This indicates that the film is properly passing to the Take-up Spool for the next exposure.
+This will serve as a reminder that your camera is loaded and will show speed of the film you are using.
+NOTE: Each time the Winding Knob is turned the Rewinding Knob rotates in a reverse direction.
+This indicates that the film is properly passing to the Take-up Spool for the next exposure, provided you have taken care to make the film taut by tightening the film wound in the magazine.
 Should the Rewinding Knob not turn, obviously the sprockets are not engaging the film perforations.
 You should then rewind the film until it disengages the Take-up Spool, open the Baseplate and reload again.

-STOP TURNING THE FILM REWINDING KNOB (SEE NEXT PAGE) AS SOON AS THE ROTATING OF THE SHUTTER RELEASE BUTTON CEASES.
+STOP THE REWINDING MOTION (SEE NEXT PAGE) AS SOON AS THE REVOLVING OF THE SHUTTER RELEASE BUTTON CEASES.
 THIS WILL PREVENT THE LEADER FROM DRAWING COMPLETELY INTO THE MAGAZINE.